eleven41/skeddly-slate/source/index.html.md

 > Make sure to replace `<api key>` with your API key.

 In order to use the Skeddly API, you require an API key.
-API keys can be obtained by doin the following:
+API keys can be obtained by doing the following:

 1. Sign-in to your Skeddly account.
 2. Click your username on the top-right of the page, then click "Account Settings".